diem/diem/testsuite/libra_fuzzer/README.md

 `artifacts/<target>/`.

 `cargo test` will now test the deserializer against the new artifact.
-The test will likely fail at first; use.
+The test will likely fail at first use.

 Note that `cargo test` runs each test in a separate process by default to isolate failures and memory usage; if you're attaching a debugger and